-You do not have to collect World of Hyatt points to book free stays!
+You do not have to accumulate World of Hyatt points to book free Hyatt stays

-Actually, you do not even need to have Hyatt’s co-branded credit card.
+In fact, you do not even need Hyatt’s co-branded credit card.
 If you have a Chase Sapphire card that earns transferable Chase Ultimate Rewards points, you can use those points to book free stays at Hyatt properties.

-Chase gives many options for redeeming Ultimate Rewards points.
+There are many redemption options with Ultimate Rewards points.
 The two options that I use most are:

 - Book travel through the redemption portal.
 This is basically using your points as cash.

-If you want a free Hyatt stay, your Ultimate Rewards points are probably going to be more valuable by transferring to Hyatt than by using the redemption portal.
+If you want a free Hyatt stay, your Ultimate Rewards points are probably going to be more valuable by transferring to Hyatt (option 2) than by using the redemption portal (option 1).
 This means you will transfer Chase Ultimate Rewards to World of Hyatt and then you will use World of Hyatt to book your stay.

 Here is Hyatt’s award chart.
 The amount of Ultimate Rewards required depends on the category of the property you want to book.
 These are the prices per night no matter what the paid rate of the stay is.
-For example, a room at a World of Hyatt category 5 hotel costs 20,000 points whether the rate for your dates is $600 per night or $1,000 per night.
-On the other hand, the amount of points required when using the redemption portal is higher when rates are higher.
+For example, a free standard room at a World of Hyatt category 5 hotel requires 20,000 points whether the rate for your dates is $600 per night or $1,000 per night.
+On the other hand, the amount of points required when using the Ultimate Rewards redemption portal is higher when rates are higher.
 More on the Ultimate Rewards portal vs. transferring Ultimate Rewards points in a moment.

 You cannot transfer those points back to Chase Ultimate Rewards.
 For that reason, it is best to wait until you are certain your dates are available before transferring any points.

-How to determine availability for a Hyatt stay on points
+How to determine availability for a World of Hyatt stay on points

 1. Go directly to the property’s website (Click here for Andaz Costa Rica)